Night Slashers: Reception

 In Japan, Game Machine listed Night Slashers on their October 15, 1993 issue as being the ninth most-successful table arcade unit of the month.
 In North America, Play Meter also listed the title to be the fifty-eighth most-popular arcade game at the time.

 It was ranked as the 20th top beat 'em up video game of all time by Heavy.com in 2013.
+Hardcore Gaming 101 said: "Night Slashers is decent but not amazing – any of Capcom's beat-em-ups like Alien vs. Predator or Battle Circuit are a bit better.
+What makes it special, though, is the campy horror theme, along with some memorable music".